Becoming a Teacher

 While this donation will go a long way to help many students at Oregon State become teachers, we want to do more.
 We will not stand by while graduating students struggle to pay the fees necessary for their profession.
 We are dedicated to ensuring a path to licensure for any student who is passionate about teaching.

-From now until August, we will be working diligently to raise additional funds that will cover the costs of fingerprinting, state-mandated test expenses, and licensure fees for students here at Oregon State.
+This year, we will be working diligently to raise additional funds that will cover the costs of fingerprinting, state-mandated test expenses, and licensure fees for students here at Oregon State.
 These fees pose an enormous barrier for many graduating students who have spent years working hard to pursue their dreams of becoming educators.
 This crowdfunding campaign will ease the burden on our students, supporting them as their enter the next phase of their lives as educators.
 In the spirit of remembering the teachers that inspire us, when you make a donation to our crowdfunding campaign in the name of your favorite teacher we will send them a letter thanking them for their service.

 Please make a gift today to support the next generation of teachers.
+Include the name and contact information of your favorite teacher, and we'll reach out and let them know you donated in their name.

 Winston Cornwall, popular professor who teaches Civil Rights & Multicultural Issues in Education.